prasunakunasani/AAFCSpringLearning/Spring-demo-annotation/README.md

     // no need for setter method
 }
 ```
-- here, instead of using contructor injection or setter injection, we place it directly on the field
+- here, instead of using constructor injection or setter injection, we place it directly on the field
-    - BTS, Spring will set this field and create the object using Java technonology called reflection
+    - BTS, Spring will set this field and create the object using Java technology called reflection
 - Spring will call the default constructor and inject a fortuneService implementation directly into the class using java's reflection

 ###### S1 Section 8, Lecture 68 - Field Injection - Write some code